-Introduction to Medical Ethics
+Introduction to Capstone Course

 This is a basic immunology course focusing on the concepts and components of the human immune system, with clinical examples presented when appropriate for enhancing comprehension of the material.
 The course will discuss established paradigms, experimental approaches, and biotechnological applications of immunology.
 Instruction and assessment will focus on acquisition and application of basic knowledge, as well as creative and critical thinking skills.

 This introduction to the central concepts of microbiology is intended to orient students to current ideas and directions in microbiology.
 Objectives include: 1) introduce the basic structures and biological activities of the major groups of microbiota, 2) develop an understanding of the relationship between microbes, and between microbes and their hosts, and 3) provide students with an appreciation of the relationship between microbial evolution and disease.
 The course includes student reviews of the microbiological literature, discussion of concepts, and integration of topics.

 This course uses the transcendent concepts introduced in BMED 525 Microbiology I to study infection, mechanisms of pathogenicity, and specific bacterial, viral, fungal and parasitic diseases.
 The course includes student reviews of the microbiological literature, discussion of concepts, and integration of current topics.